CodeReadingClubs/www/content/blog/countdown-post.md

 ## Help us!

-As experienced code reading club runners, we have a few lovely examples we can make into Advent Puzzles but... we'd love your input too!
+As experienced code reading club runners, we have a few lovely examples we can make into Code Reading Club Reading Countdown Puzzles but... we'd love your input too!
 Submit your snippet in our [form](https://forms.gle/UqbyhhZFwoTxRWvG7) and if we select it you will get a shoutout on Twitter and of course we count that as a submission for the day!